-4BHP Billiton Petroleum, Houston, Texas, USA
+&lt;sup>6BHP Billiton Petroleum, Houston, Texas, USA.

+volume [Bonnecaze et al., 1993] or constant flux [García and Parker, 1993] were performed, and particular attention was given to the resulting deposits.
+Layer-averaged numerical models have been suggested by Bonnecaze et al. [1993] and García and Parker [1993].
+Such simplified models require a number of closure assumptions regarding bottom friction, bottom shear stress, fluid entrainment and front velocity.
+More recently, highly resolved two-dimensional (2-D) and three-dimensional (3-D) simulations computing fluid flow from first principles have successfully described particle-laden gravity currents [Necker et al., 2002].
+Several features of the flow, such as energy and particle concentration distribution may easily be computed from these simulations and significantly fewer closure assumptions are required in such models.
+For those reasons, a similar approach is used in the present study to model resuspending gravity currents.

-Copyright 2005 by the American Geophysical Union.
-0148-0227/05/\$9.00 currents, experimental studies of the influence of the slope angle were performed by Britter & Linden (1980) and Beghin et al. (1981).
-Particle-laden currents traveling down a broken slope were investigated by García (1993) owing to their relevance to turbidity currents spreading down the continental shelf before reaching a relatively flat ocean bottom.
-Complex geometries were recently included in highly resolved simulations via the inclusion of a spatially varying gravity vector in a rectangular computational domain (Blanchette et al. 2004).
+- [5] The geometry of the surface over which currents propagate determines their long term behavior.
+For density currents, experimental studies of the influence of the slope angle were performed by Britter and Linden [1980] and Beghin et al. [1981].
+Particle-laden currents traveling down a broken slope were investigated by García [1993] owing to their relevance to turbidity currents spreading down the continental shelf before reaching a relatively flat ocean bottom.
+Complex geometries were recently included in highly resolved simulations via the inclusion of a spatially varying gravity vector in a rectangular computational domain [Blanchette et al., 2005].
 If a current is spreading over an erodible bed, the geometry of the base may allow the current to resuspend sufficient particles so that its mass and velocity increase as it progresses down slope.
-This phenomenon is responsible for the destructive power of avalanches (Hutter 1996).
-Selfsustaining turbidity currents are known to occur in the oceans where they may travel over hundreds of kilometers, as exemplified by the Grand Banks turbidity current of 1929 (Heezen & Ewing 1952).

-The flux of resuspended particles as a function of flow and particle parameters is particularly difficult to estimate.
-Several empirical models have been suggested (Smith & McLean 1977, García & Parker 1991, 1993), but their applicability remains limited and they must be used with caution.
-Direct numerical simulations have been employed to study the lift-off of particles in plane Poiseuille flow (Choi & Joseph 2001), but such simulations are so far limited to a fairly small number of particles arranged in regular patterns (Patankar et al. 2001).
+This phenomenon is responsible for the destructive power of avalanches [Hutter, 1996].
+Self-sustaining turbidity currents are known to occur in the oceans where they may travel over hundreds of kilometers, as exemplified by the Grand Banks turbidity current of 1929 [Heezen and Ewing, 1952]. - [6] The flux of resuspended particles as a function of flow and particle parameters is particularly difficult to estimate.
+Several empirical models have been suggested [Smith and McLean, 1977; García and Parker, 1991, 1993], but their applicability remains limited and they must be used with caution.
+Direct numerical simulations have been employed to study the lift-off of particles in plane Poiseuille flow [Choi and Joseph, 2001], but such simulations are so far limited to a fairly small number of particles arranged in regular patterns [Patankar et al., 2001].
 At present, it is fair to say that a complete understanding of resuspension from an irregular bed of particles has not yet been achieved.
-However, because reentrainment of particles is critical in the long-term behavior of gravity currents, it must be taken into account despite the limitations inherent in empirical models derived from experimental measurements.

-Our current study focuses on extending our earlier high-resolution simulations of non-resuspending turbidity currents (Necker et al. 2002) to situations where resuspension is significant in order to investigate the depositional and erosional properties of such currents.
+However, because re-entrainment of particles is critical in the long-term behavior of gravity currents, it must be taken into account despite the limitations inherent in empirical models derived from experimental measurements. - [7] Our current study focuses on extending our earlier high-resolution simulations of nonresuspending turbidity currents [Necker et al., 2002] to situations where resuspension is significant in order to investigate the depositional and erosional properties of such currents.
 Particular attention will be given to the conditions required for a particle-laden current to exhibit a snow ball effect.
 Specifically, we ask under which conditions a current becomes self-sustaining depending on parameters such as particle size and concentration, current height and slope angle.
-Our model and numerical approach are presented in §2.
-We describe our results in §3, and the implications of our findings are discussed in §4.
+Our model and numerical approach are presented in section 2.
+We describe our results in section 3, and the implications of our findings are discussed in section 4.

-Figure 1.
-Schematic of the coordinate system used in our simulations.
-The angle θ between the x_1 -axis and the horizontal is allowed to vary with x_1 to model varying slopes.
-The dark region corresponds to the initial position of the heavy fluid and is constrained by $0 \le x_1 \le x_f$, $0 \le x_2 \le 2$.
-The height and length of the computational domain are H and L, respectively.